 I encourage you to prayerfully study D&C 89.
 Ask God what the “next step” for you should be.
 Then take that step, no matter how difficult it may seem.
 Give yourself some time to master than step.
 Then pray about what the next step should be and take it.
 Each step you take, the farther you are moving away from bondage and the closer to freedom.

 Next Time in Discovering the Word of Wisdom

 If you have spent any time studying nutrition, you know how confusing it can be to discover how much of the advice is contradictory.
 There are so many diets and so many experts who claim they have “the truth,” and none of them seem to agree.
 With all the confusion, how can we trust that a whole food, plant-based diet is better than the rest?
 Next week I explore this interesting topic.

-One of the best books on this topic is T. Colin Campbell and Thomas M. Campbell II, The China Study: The Most Comprehensive Study of Nutrition Ever Conducted and the Startling Implications for Diet, Weight Loss, and Long-term Health (Dallas: Benbella, 2006).
+One of the best books on this topic is T. Colin Campbell and Thomas M. Campbell II, The China Study: Revised and Expanded Edition: The Most Comprehensive Study of Nutrition Ever Conducted and the Startling Implications for Diet, Weight Loss, and Long-Term Health (Dallas: Benbella, 2016).
 See also the DVD documentary Fork Over Knives.

 Michael Pollan, The Omnivore’s Dilemma: A Natural History of Four Meals (New York: Penguin Books), 96.

 “Hijacked: How the Food Industry Turns Diet Advice Into Profit,” Nutrition Action Healthletter (October 6, 2014): 5.